 Despite a difficult 2020, Alexandra was able to give performances in an operetta gala concert with the Orchestra Filhamonica Italian in Bern, Switzerland, and made her debut performance of Soprano 1 in Mozart’s C minor Mass with the Bochum Symphony Orchestra.
 Alexandra appeared in recital with Moritz Eggert in Munich before journeying to Sweden for her first Nannetta in Verdi’s Falstaff at Malmö Opera.

-In the 2021 season, Alexandra will make her debut with the Opéra de Paris as the Female Chorus in Benjamin Britten’s The Rape of Lucretia, and at the Festival d’Aix-en-Provence alongside conductor Thomas Hengelbrock and the Balthasar Neumann Ensemble.
-Alexandra will appear in recital at Opera Queensland with Alex Raineri, at the National Opera in Canberra, and with Southern Cross Soloists at the Concert Hall in Brisbane.
+In the 2021 season, Alexandra made her debut with the Opéra de Paris as the Female Chorus in Benjamin Britten’s The Rape of Lucretia as a guest of the Académie, and at the Festival d’Aix-en-Provence alongside conductor Thomas Hengelbrock and the Balthasar Neumann Ensemble.
+Alexandra also appeared in recital at Opera Queensland with Alex Raineri, and with Southern Cross Soloists at the Concert Hall in Brisbane.

 Alexandra is generously supported by the siaa-Foundation.